-The oaths to be taken by officials, jurors and witnesses shall be as follows:
+The oaths to be taken by officials shall be as follows:

-"I, James Jones, do solemnly swear that I will support the Constitution of the United States and the Constitution of The American Legion Mountaineer Boys State, and will faithfully discharge the duties of Judge of Circuit Court, to the best of my skill and judgment.
+"I, James Jones, do solemnly swear that I will support the Constitution of the United States and the Constitution of The American Legion Mountaineer Boys State, and will faithfully discharge the duties of \\\\\\, to the best of my skill and judgment.
 So help me God."